dtrotzjr/ProgrammingInScalaBook/README.md

 # ProgrammingInScalaBook
-Code from the book "Programming in Scala"
+Code from the book:
+Programming in Scala, Third Edition by Bill Venners; Martin Odersky; Lex Spoon